earlyuniverse/ulysses/README.md

 ## Quick Start

-### Step 1: Create a parameter file (or use one of the example parameter files in examples/)
+### Step 1: Create a parameter file

+The parameter file is a plain-text card with one `key value` pair per line.
+Lines starting with `#` are comments.

 ```ini
 # Lightest neutrino mass (log10, eV)